yulinht/Assignment-3-Concurrency/README.md

 7 test-mergesort.c - Test program for evaluating sorting algorithms

 ## Building the project
-To build the project
+To build the project。
 1.Download the project folder
 2.Run the make file

 ## Features and usage
 ### Key Features
 1.Parallel Merge Sort: Implements merge sort using multithreading to enhance performance